Zamiell/isaac-racing-mods/README.md

 ## Version History

 * *3.2.3* - August 1st
-  * The "Pageant Boy" ruleset has been added to the choices in the Jud6s Mod menu to accomodate the upcoming tournament.
+  * The "Pageant Boy" ruleset has been added to the choices in the Jud6s Mod menu to accommodate the upcoming tournament.
 * *3.2.2* - July 26th
   * Added the files from the Jud6s Mod v1.28.
   * The Diversity Mod items are now also given to Keeper.